-Visual artist originally from Canada, Nicolas Baudouin came to Paris to complete a Master degree in Aesthetics (philosophy of arts) at the University of Paris I Panthéon-Sorbonne.
-He spent teh last 15 years studying the mutations related to the new practices of photography and the raise of what he called “post-photography”.
+A visual artist originally from Canada, Nicolas Baudouin came to Paris to complete a Master degree in Aesthetics (philosophy of arts) at the University of Paris I Panthéon-Sorbonne.
+He spent the last 15 years studying the mutations related to the new practices of photography and the rise of what he called “post-photography.”

 He is searching and exploring those new practices looking for a new image that would have this intermediate quality in being between virtuality and reality.
 Nicolas Baudouin is also teaching art history and photography in different American programs in Paris such as NYU, Columbia and Stanford.

 Luciane Beduschi, Ph.D. | Music History and Music Theory